 The position of Nevada Chapter Delegate is a membership-elected Volunteer Position

-- The new term for an elected Nevada Chapter Delegate (1, of 2 available positions) begins in and around April 2021.
+- A 1-year and a 2-year, elected Nevada Chapter Delegate position (2 of 2 available positions) begins in May 2023.

 - Mentoring by other (NV) Delegates